ThingLabsIo/ThingLabsIo.github.io/pages/rpi2/rpi2-lab001.md

 If you haven't already done so, please follow the instructions in [Lab 00: Getting Started](/rpi2/00/) section.

-In this lab you will create a simple _Thing_ using the Raspberry Pi and the Unniversal Windows Platform.
+In this lab you will create a simple _Thing_ using the Raspberry Pi and the Universal Windows Platform.

 ## Bill of Materials
 What you will need: